adampetrie/waterparks/ontario/_water-parks/splash-works-at-canadas-wonderland.md

 ### Hours of Operation

-Splash Works is open weekends starting May 28, 2016 and daily from Thursday June 16 to Monday September 5.
+Splash Works is open weekends starting May 287 2017 and daily from June 16 to September 4.

 ### Location